Take a look at this seemingly innocent sample program:

 Older versions of Visual Studio would produce an additional error:

 This is somewhat misleading, given that add wasn’t ever defined in the first place.
-Despite the redundancy of the second error message, it’s useful to note that it is fairly common for a single error to produce (often redundant) multiple compiler errors or warnings.
+Despite this, it’s useful to generally note that it is fairly common for a single error to produce many redundant or related errors or warnings.

 Best practice